mm6/ethereum-lab3/README.md

-## Spring 2022 Developing Blockchain Use Cases Lab 3
+## Spring 2023 Developing Blockchain Use Cases Lab 3
 ### Carnegie Mellon University
-### Due: 11:59 PM, Monday, April 25, 2022
+### Due: 11:59 PM, Monday, April 24, 2023
 ### 10 Points

-### Lab Assistance provided by Michael McCarthy and Abhraneil Chandra
+### Lab Assistance provided by Michael McCarthy, Atharva Joshi, and Nikita Vignesh Kumar
-### McCarthy Email: mm6@andrew.cmu.edu
-### Chandra Email: abhranec@andrew.cmu.edu

-### Zoom URL: Please see Canvas and look under "Pages".
+### See Office Hours on Canvas

 **Learning Objectives:** The object of Part A is to introduce the student to the MetaMask wallet and crowdsale contracts.
 The objective of Part B is to introduce the student to debugging smart contracts using the truffle debugger.
+The objective of Part C is to experiment with the Algorand Testnet.

 ##### Part A Set Up